10 Things to Do in Paris in March 2026

 There’s a reason why the song is “April in Paris” and not “March in Paris.”
 Early spring can be cold and gray in the City of Lights, but that doesn’t mean there isn’t plenty to keep you occupied.
 Here are some of the events and activities you can do in Paris in March.

-1. Harmonie Mutuelle Semi de Paris half-marathon (March 3)
+3. Harmonie Mutuelle Semi de Paris Half-Marathon (March 8)

-With St. Patty’s falling on a Sunday, you may be tempted not to go out.
+With St. Patty’s falling on a Tuesday, you may be tempted not to go out.
 We encourage you to resist that temptation.
 For a bar/club with an international crowd, playing mostly mid-2000s American music, The Freedom Pub is the place to be.
-Or you could celebrate with shamrock tattoos, fake beards, and everyone claiming they’re ¼ Irish over at the chain bar, Corcoran’s Irish Pub Grand Boulevard.
-(Don’t forget, most places close around 4am or 5am, so have a place in mind to kill the hour before the Métro opens.) — Freedom, 8 rue de Berri, 75008 (map); Corcoran’s, 110 Bd de Clichy, 75018 (map)
+Or you could celebrate with shamrock tattoos, fake beards, and everyone claiming they’re ¼ Irish over at the chain bar, Corcoran’s Irish Pub Grand Boulevard. — Freedom, 8 rue de Berri, 75008; Corcoran’s, 110 Bd de Clichy, 75018

 Ideal for any traveler on a budget looking to warm up inside, the Printemps du Cinéma film festival offers cheap tickets to movies in most theaters around Paris.
 For just 5€, you can see a new release.
 Check here for the complete list of this year’s films.